 How have you shaped one another’s understanding of identity?

-Will: Yeah!
+Matt: Yeah!
 It’s not that uncommon among gays in the closet.
-If I had 50 more dollars during the summer of 2008, Oscar and I never would’ve met.
+If I had 50 more dollars during the summer of 2008, Isaac and I never would’ve met.
 Life is funny that way.

 So when we met we presented as a straight cis couple.
 Those boxes and assumptions that people placed us in, because it’s the cultural norm and because it’s convenient, were pretty far away from how we actually were as a couple.
 Even still, we wasted a lot of time trying to force ourselves into those boxes and assumptions.
 The amount of emotional energy and freedom that we have now is a little staggering sometimes.